-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 The phrase "One piece of land" represents any piece of land."
 Alternate translation: "It rained on one piece of land" or "It rained on some pieces of land" (See: Active or Passive)